Can you identify one common element that can:

 This is a hot question, and I am very aware that many of you will have a strong opinion here.
 Let me share what I stand for: I think this question should be answered with yes and no at the same time.

-No – we can not – culture happens. management efforts are interpreted independently by culture contributors, and they (consciously or not) decide how to react to them.
-It’s shape is also influenced by external factors.
-In addition, the world is not perfect – so all the actions taken are also not perfect.
+No: we can not.
+Culture happens.
+Management efforts are interpreted independently by culture contributors, and they (consciously or not) decide how to react to them.
+Its shape is also influenced by external factors.
+In addition, the world is not perfect, so all the actions taken are also not perfect.
 Even positively intended actions can cause unexpected effects.
 The decisions made are superimposed by logical errors and imperfections of perception that affect the actions taken.

 To add to all of this, culture is also shaped by our omission (and our omissions are often a result of lack of awareness).